iNavFlight/inav/docs/Settings.md

 ### vtx_smartaudio_alternate_softserial_method

 Enable the alternate softserial method.
-This is the method used in iNav 3.0 and ealier.
+This is the method used in INAV 3.0 and ealier.

 | Default | Min | Max |
 | --- | --- | --- |